Azure-Samples/ms-identity-docs-code-javascript/msal-client-credentials-flow/README.md

 ## About the code

-This Node.js application uses the Microsoft Authentication Library (MSAL) to acquire a token for Graph as the application iteslf.
-The application must be configured in Azure Active Directory to allow the application to request access tokens as itself.
+This Node.js application uses the Microsoft Authentication Library (MSAL) for Node.js to acquire a token for Graph as the application iteslf.
+In Azure Active Directory (AAD) the API must have permissions configured with admin consent granted.
 The 'https' library is used to issue the request to Graph and collect the response.

 ## Reporting problems